camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 ---

-The following steps describe how to upgrade the Camunda artifacts on a JBoss AS 7 and Wildfly 8 server in a shared process engine scenario.
+The following steps describe how to upgrade the Camunda artifacts on a JBoss AS 7, Wildfly 8 and Wildfly 10 server in a shared process engine scenario.
 For the entire procedure, refer to the [upgrade guide][upgrade-guide].
-If not already done, make sure to download the [Camunda BPM 7.5 JBoss distribution][jboss-distro] or [Camunda BPM 7.5 Wildfly 10 distribution][wildfly-distro].
-In the following instructions `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.
+If not already done, make sure to download the [Camunda BPM 7.5 JBoss distribution](http://camunda.org/release/camunda-bpm/jboss/7.5/), [Camunda BPM 7.5 Wildfly 8](http://camunda.org/release/camunda-bpm/wildfly8/7.5/) or [Camunda BPM 7.5 Wildfly 10 distribution](http://camunda.org/release/camunda-bpm/wildfly10/7.5/).
+In the following instructions
+`$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.